asdfdotdev/fail2slack/README.md

   -j JAILS [JAILS ...], --jails JAILS [JAILS ...]
                         Jails to include in status report.
 Required.
   -i IDENTIFIER, --identifier IDENTIFIER
                         Update identifier.
-0 = exclude from message, STRING of identifier to use.
+STRING of identifier to use.
                         Default is hostname.
 ```

 ## Tests